 Philip Becnel, the Managing Partner of Dinolt Becnel & Wells Investigative Group LLC, is the author of two influential investigative books: Principles of Investigative Documentation and Introduction to Conducting Private Investigations.
 The latter, previously published as Private Investigator Entry Level (02E), is the only textbook for the entry-level course required for all private investigators in the Commonwealth of Virginia.

 Philip has also published articles in several investigative, legal and popular publications, including The Legal Investigator, Law360, Westlaw Journal Employment, The Corporate Counselor and Time Magazine.
 He is a regular contributor to Law.com.
 He has taught undergraduate courses in criminal procedure, white collar crime and criminal investigation; he has lectured on a wide variety of investigative topics to the legal community; and he is frequently interviewed as an expert for media stories on matters ranging from vetting clients to bribery and fraud investigations, including by The Washington Post, The Washington Times, Federal Times,The Baltimore Sun, CNN and U.S. News and World Reports.

-Philip has testified as an expert witness regarding the reasonable standards of an internal investigation in an employment setting.
+Philip has testified as an expert witness in private investigations, including about the reasonable standards of an internal investigation in an employment setting.
 He is a member of the National Association of Criminal Defense Attorneys, the National Council of Investigative and Security Specialists, and he is member and past-President of the Private Investigators Association of Virginia.
 He earned a B.A. in Anthropology from George Mason University and a Master’s in Criminal Justice from Boston University.
 He is a licensed private investigator in Virginia, Maryland, West Virginia and D.C.